As I wrote in Accommodation Advice, Tokyo is a large city with many interesting districts and hundreds of hotels.

 5-Star Hotels near Hamamatsucho & Shimbashi Station

-If you have searched for a good hotel, one of the hotels below may be in your mind.
+If you have searched for hotels in Tokyo, one of the hotels below may be in your mind.

 - The Prince Park Tower Tokyo (12 minutes walk from Hamamatsucho, neighboring to Tokyo Tower!)

-Hamamatsucho is the district of Tokyo Tower and Tokyo Bay.
-Expect excellent views!
-And in my opinion, Monorail is the best way to go to Haneda Airport because of the beautiful bay side views which make me excited, “Oh, I’m flying today!”
+And in my opinion, Tokyo Monorail is the best way to go to Haneda Airport because of the beautiful bay side views which make me excited, “Oh, I’m flying today!”

 More Hotels around Hamamatsucho & Shimbashi